larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL unguided - Linux lift and shift.md

 **Note**: It is critical that the deployment be to the same Azure Region (location), as your MySQL cluster deployment.
 If you select the wrong region you will have to delete and redeploy your Scale Set.

-2. Take note of the settings which has the Admin Username and Admin Password.
+2. Take note of the settings which has the Admin Username and Admin Password:

     -   Admin Username: **demouser**